arangodb/python-arango-async/docs/index.rst

 -------------------

 Welcome to the documentation for python-arango-async_, a Python driver for ArangoDB_.

-You can check out a demo app at [python-arango-async-demo](https://github.com/apetenchea/python-arango-async-demo).
+You can check out a demo app at python-arango-async-demo_.

 Requirements
 =============